openhab/openhab-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 ### FRITZ!DECT Repeater 100

-This [DECT repeater](https://avm.de/produkte/fritzdect/fritzdect-repeater-100/) has to be connected to a FRITZ!Box by DECT protocol.
+This DECT repeater [FRITZ!DECT Repeater 100](https://avm.de/produkte/fritzdect/fritzdect-repeater-100/) has to be connected to a FRITZ!Box by DECT protocol.
 It only supports temperature readings.

 ### FRITZ!Powerline 546E